-Devotion on Hymns of the Church (Hymn 523 - God the Omnipotent) - 13 November 2013, Anno Domini
+Devotion on Hymns of the Church - Hymn 523 - God the Omnipotent - 10 July 2018, Anno Domini (In the Year of our Lord)

-1 He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
-2 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.
+He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
+2I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.
 3 Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence.
 4 He shall cover thee with his feathers, and under his wings shalt thou trust: his truth shall be thy shield and buckler.
 5 Thou shalt not be afraid for the terror by night; nor for the arrow that flieth by day; 6 Nor for the pestilence that walketh in darkness; nor for the destruction that wasteth at noonday.
 7 A thousand shall fall at thy side, and ten thousand at thy right hand; but it shall not come nigh thee.
-(Psalms 91:1-7)
+(Psalm 91:1-7)